telerik/kendo-ui-core/docs/troubleshoot/troubleshooting-memory-leaks.md

 ### Browser Extensions

-Try disabling browser extensions as a first step when faced performance issues.
+Try disabling browser extensions as a first step when facing performance issues.

 Most browsers provide a way to temporary disable all add-ons: